duct-framework/core/README.md

 lein run :duct/migrator
 ```

 Would initiate the migrator and run all pending migrations.
+If no
+arguments are supplied, the keys default to `[:duct/daemon]` in this
+example.

 ## Keys